gracelang/language/spec.md

  5. A method is manifest if it uniquely tail-returns a manifest expression.
 Thus, class and trait declarations are manifest.
  6. [Constant](Constants) and [Type](Types) declarations, and
-imported [Modules]' nicknames are manifest.
+imported [Modules]' nicknames are manifest declarations.
+ 7. `self` and `outer` are not manifest expressions.

 Note that [Variables], method parameters, and [Self] are not manifest.
 Class, trait and method declarations may themselves be manifest, but